 Surla Falls is on the edge of the western ghats bordering Goa and Karnataka state.
 Surla Waterfalls is also known as Sural Waterfalls and by its Konkani (local language) name Ladkyacho Vozar, meaning Falls of the Beloved.
 Officially it falls in the Surla village of Goa state.
-Strangely this village is atop the Western Ghats while otherwise most the state is at the foot of the ghats or Sea level.
-Just curious to know what was the basis for such a decision to include the village in Goa state made decades ago, while Goa was dependant on Belgaum and Dharwad in Karnataka for most of the necessities.
+Strangely this village is atop the Western Ghats while otherwise most of the state is at the foot of the ghats or Sea level.
+Just curious to know what was the basis for such a decision to include the village in Goa state made decades ago, while Goa was dependent on Belgaum and Dharwad in Karnataka for most of the necessities.
 So be it, let’s drive to this Monsoon Beauty of Western Ghats.

 Surla Falls Monsoon Day Trip from Panaji or Belgaum

-Kalsa river later known as Mahadayi river which ends up as Mandovi river in the Arabian seas at Panaji, Goa is the source of this waterfall.
+Kalsa river later known as Mahadayi river which ends up as the Mandovi river in the Arabian seas at Panaji, Goa is the source of this waterfall.
 It is a small river, monsoon fed, that takes a deep plunge of about 300 feet or so from the western ghats, enriching, mesmerizing every visitor.
-The waterfalls height or depth is our visual estimate.
+The waterfall’s height or depth is our visual estimate.

 Post monsoon one can trek to the top and to the bottom of the waterfalls.

 Dudhsagar is the best waterfalls in Goa.
-Read & watch a video in my post on Dudhsagar Falls – Trip to the most beautiful waterfall in India.
+Read & watch a video in my post on Dudhsagar Falls – A trip to the most beautiful waterfall in India.
 I have also visited the Arvalem Falls read & watch a video here A Walk of Discovery at Arvalem, North Goa, and the Kuskem Waterfalls read more here Kuskem Waterfalls – Secret Monsoon wonders of Goa.

 Video of Surla Waterfalls